Skip to main content

 Pratap nodded.
 "I will be there.
 Thank you."

-Ajabdeh received a phone call from the NGO Khan uncle presided over, and she often volunteered at.
+Ajabdeh received a phone call from the NGO that Khan uncle presided over, and she often volunteered at.
 It was unusual for them to call on a weekday, and she rushed to the NGO in urgency and saw a police van there.
 Her heart skipped a beat.
 She rushed inside to see several police personnel in the room, and a few lady officers sitting beside three children.

 "Hello, Miss Punwar, I am Lata Bakshi.
 I think you know my father, Ashish Bakshi.
 He was a friend of your father's."
 One of the women officers introduced herself.